 Tree canopy is lacking along many sidewalks in Montgomery County.
 While programs like Tree Montgomery and Reforest Montgomery exist to plant trees on private property, it can be a challenge to plant, maintain, and replace necessary shade trees within the public right-of-way along sidewalks.
-Consolidating funding sources and investing more in street tree preservation, maintenance, and planting-while eliminating barriers to replacing trees that have been removed-will be a significant investment in future pedestrian comfort along the county's sidewalks.
+Consolidating funding sources and investing more in street tree preservation, maintenance, and planting within the right-of-way-while eliminating barriers to replacing trees that have been removed-will be a significant investment in future pedestrian comfort along the county's sidewalks.